theupdateframework/theupdateframework.io/content/en/docs/metadata.md

 ---
-title: Roles and Metadata
+title: Roles and metadata
-LinkTitle: Metadata
-weight: 15
-description: Understand Roles and Metadata
 aliases: [/metadata]
+weight: 300
 ---

 TUF uses roles to define the set of actions a party can perform.
 The concept of